Aaron-Bopp/TIM/50_Projects/Using spaced repetition for your conceptual notes.md

  [[Spaced repetition]] is like fertalizer for evergreen notes and is an essential practice in a [[second brain]].
 It helps you create, maintain, and refine connections between notes, which makes [[Your second brain should be an inspirational hub of creativity| your second brain a hub of creativity]].
 It is also extremely helpful in reducing the friction of maintaining [[evergreen notes]], and helps make[[Your second brain should be frictionless access to a curated base of knowledge| your second brain frictionless access to your knowledge base]].

-In the future, I will be exploring using spaced repetition as a way to review [[source notes]], and see if it can be a [[Make your inbox into an entry point| entry point into the second brain]].
+In the future, I will be exploring using spaced repetition as a way to review [[source notes]], and see if it can be a [[Make your inbox into an entry point by integrating it with your second brain| entry point into the second brain]].

 I think this practice will be helpful for any system that uses conceptual notes, and would love to hear and see others experiences.